Contexter/Ensemble-Service/README.md

 - Using FastAPI's capabilities to generate the OpenAPI schema and validating it against the original specification.
 - Automating code generation and integration using modular scripts within a Dockerized environment.

-**Note**: The OpenAPI specification resides in this repository at [`openapi3_1.yml`](https://github.com/Contexter/Ensemble-Service/blob/main/openapi3_1.yml).
+**Note**: The OpenAPI specification resides in this repository at `openapi3_1.yml` in the `/service` root directory.
 This file should be referred to when implementing the application to ensure consistency and accuracy.

 ---